Richard is Co host of the TECHnique podcast series where he and Sam Fry talk to arts people about their practice and tech.

 Brought up in a South Yorkshire pit village, Richard went on to study art at four different art schools.
 Starting out doing kitchen sink landscapes, he had an epiphany and pursued high abstraction and conceptual art, which led him to come across the potential of the computer.
 From the era of the ZX Spectrum he became fascinated by the artistic potential of computing and became a pioneering computer artist and award-winning teacher of art and music and latterly a successful emerging technology architect.
 He has had parallel careers during the day in education and emerging technology.

-He is currently a principal architect, working in ML and other emerging technologies.
+He is currently a Head of Digital Architecture, working in ML and other emerging technologies.

 In education he was a school head of dept, founded a uni. digital arts dept, creating 2 under & 2 post graduate degrees in computer arts including the word’s first MMus Composing for New Media and Games at the London College of Music.
 He has also taught at the London College of Fashion & Birkbeck College and has been an external examiner at a number of universities.
 He held a Visiting Professorship at the Uni. of Salford & is currently a Senior Fellow at the Uni. of Lincoln.
 He worked with Marc Lewis to get the School of Communication Arts off the ground, a radical work-focussed college of creativity in London and now the UK’s most successful new advertising school.
 He has taught at & designed curriculum for every phase of education from 7 to 70 years of age.